Financial Assistance For Patients in Treatment

 How long is the process?
 How long will it take before I actually have the scope?

-Because of the waiting list, we can’t estimate how long it will take for a qualified individual to have their procedure.
+Due to the current environment and social distancing, we can’t estimate how long it will take for a qualified individual to have their procedure.
 We encourage you to call our Helpline to walk through your options and concerns as you navigate screening needs.

 - Where can I find additional financial resources?

 How you can help

 We’re looking for sponsors and donors to support this and other critical prevention initiatives.
 To learn more, contact Regan Huneycutt, Chief Development Officer, at (202) 207-0254 or firstname.lastname@example.org or donate now.

 Special thanks to our founding partner, Boston Scientific, and the legacy gift from Carol Green for making this financial assistance program possible.